eb17/mypointnetworkflow/README.md

 # mypointnetworkflow
-*In this repository the developed code will be published after the PhD thesis is published.
-You find a beta version here*

-Created by Eike Barnefske from HafenCity University Hamburg.

 ### Introduction
 This source code was created as part of my dissertation at HafenCity University Hamburg.
 The collection of scripts is used to examine dataset-specific properties and hyperparameters of artificial neural networks.
 The data preprocessing is optimized for the deep learning method PointNet.

+PointNets from  original source code, was one of the fist point-based DeepLearning antilogarithm.
+It is adjusted many times.
+I use the keras-base sample code from <a href="https://dgriffiths3.github.io" target="_blank">David Griffiths</a> as base for my experiments.

-PointNet in the variant, of the example of xxx and xxx (<a href="http://charlesrqi.com" target="_blank">Keras</a>) is, the basic network.
+so in the variant, of the example of xxx and xxx (<a href="https://github.com/charlesq34/pointnet" target="_blank">Charles R. Qi</a>) is, the basic network.
 This was adapted in a few places for our purposes.
 The adapted version of PointNet is part of this repository as a script.